tjvg91/zootamer/wp-content/plugins/easy-wp-smtp/readme.txt

 #### Weekly Email Summary

 Stay on top of your WordPress email statistics with our weekly email reports, sent to your inbox.
 These reports provide in-depth information on the number of emails sent, as well as opens and clicks.
 The Summary also shows failed email delivery stats, allowing you to quickly identify any potential issues without having to log into WordPress.

+#### WordPress Multisite

+*WordPress Multisite Network Settings*

+Manage WP Mail SMTP settings for all your multisite subsites in one place, simplifying administration for your multisite network.

+*Easily Manage Multisite Emails*

+Network administrators can easily monitor and manage email logs, email reports, debug events, and exports for all subsites in the network from a central dashboard.

 ### Easy WP SMTP Plugin Usage